peterjc123/pytorch-scripts/README.md

 # If you want to skip prompt for building for Python 2.7 (Not recommended)
 set SKIP_PY_VER_CHECK=1

+# If you want to build for LibTorch
+set BUILD_PYTHONLESS=1

 ################################################################################
 # These are the available scripts that you can use.